-- 4.20 There are a number of listed buildings and places of historic interest within the Neighbourhood Area.
+4.20 There are a number of listed buildings and places of historic interest within the Neighbourhood Area.
 Belford village has a Conservation Area within which are a number of listed buildings and non-designated heritage assets.
 There is currently no Conservation Area Character Appraisal for Belford.
 A policy is proposed in the Plan which seeks to ensure that the special qualities of the Conservation Area are recognised and protected through the development management process.

-In addition, there are a number of areas scheduled for their heritage value to the north of the village, and these are shown on the Policies Map. - 4.21 Part of the Neighbourhood Area lies in the Northumberland Heritage Coast, as well as within the Northumberland Coast Area of Outstanding Natural Beauty (AONB).
+- 4.21 Part of the Neighbourhood Area lies in the Northumberland Heritage Coast, as well as within the Northumberland Coast Area of Outstanding Natural Beauty (AONB).
 There are also a number of areas protected through national and international designations for their ecological value in the Neighbourhood Area.
 These areas consist of the Bamburgh Coast and Hills Site of Special Scientific Interest (SSSI), the Lindisfarne SSSI, the Northumbria Coast Special Protection Area (SPA), the Northumberland Marine SPA, the Lindisfarne Ramsar site (designated under the Ramsar Convention as a wetland of international importance), the North Northumberland Dunes Special Area of Conservation (SAC) and the Berwickshire and North Northumberland Coast SAC. - 4.22 The landscape around Belford is highly valued by the local community.
-The Berwick-upon-Tweed Local Plan (1999) designated the area to the west of Belford village known as the Kyloe Hills and Glendale, as being of High Landscape Value.
+The Berwickupon-Tweed Local Plan (1999) designated the area to the west of Belford village known as the Kyloe Hills and Glendale, as being of High Landscape Value.
 The area to the east was designated as of Intermediate Landscape Value.
 This Berwick-upon-Tweed Local Plan was superseded by the Northumberland Local Plan on 31st March 2022.
 To the east of Belford is an area designated in that Local Plan as being of Intermediate Landscape Value.
-The Plan will look to create policies, based on more recent evidence and landscape assessments that recognise the importance of these landscapes in decision making on development proposals.

-4.23 Good design should reflect or respect the local vernacular and contribute to a 'sense of place' particularly within the Conservation Area, where there is a high concentration of listed buildings.
+The Plan includes a policy, based on more recent evidence and landscape assessments that recognises the importance of these landscapes in decision making on development proposals. - 4.23 Good design should reflect or respect the local vernacular and contribute to a 'sense of place' particularly within the Conservation Area, where there is a high concentration of listed buildings.
 Part of good design is using locally relevant materials which the Plan seeks to support.
 In addition, there is support for more sustainable design to be incorporated into development, to reduce the carbon footprint of new development.
-The Plan will create policies that support good design, including innovative solutions where appropriate; and will support sustainability features that reduce the wider environmental impacts of new development.
+The Plan includes a policy supports good design, including innovative solutions where appropriate; and will support sustainability features that reduce the wider environmental impacts of new development.